 Table of Contents

-Gary C. Howard is the Manager of Scientific Editing at the Gladstone Institutes of the University of California San Francisco.
-He Received his Ph.D. from Carnegie Mellon University and was a postdoctoral fellow at Johns Hopkins University School of Medicine and at Harvard University.
-He has edited sveral books, including three books for CRC Press.
+Gary C. Howard is science editor and writer.
+He spent over 20 years at the Gladstone Institutes of the University of California San Francisco.
+He received his Ph.D. from Carnegie Mellon University and was a postdoctoral fellow at Johns Hopkins University School of Medicine and at Harvard University.
+He has edited several books, including three books for CRC Press.

 Matthew R. Kaser is a Senior Partner at Bell & Associates in San Francisco and has been a part-time lecturer in the Department of Biological Sciences at California State University East Bay.
 He was on the faculty of the Department of Pediatrics, UCSF, an NIH Fellow at Habor-UCLA Medical Center and held postdoctoral researcher positions at the University of California Irvine, M.D.
 Anderson Cancer Center in Houston, and at Oxford University.